LivelyVideo/tutorials/chat-tutorial/README.md

 Lively's Chat requires clients to use an access token that their service has published.

-1) Create an endpoint that will retrieve an access token from LivelyVideo for a given user
+- Create an endpoint that will retrieve an access token from LivelyVideo for a given user (can be found in server/index.js)
-2) Instantiate the client library with that endpoint
+- Instantiate the client library with that endpoint

 This will enable the client library to retrieve authorization tokens and link the user to that chatroom.

-(1) can be found in server/index.js

-Requests to Lively's Services should be executed from servers as they contain sensitive information - a private key (token) for the company.
+Requests to Lively's Services should be executed from servers as they contain sensitive information, specifically a private key (token) for the company which is provided when you begin a new project with Lively Video.

 ## Chat